AliMuuga/Weather-App-main/README.md

 # Acknowledgements

-1. I would like to thanks love Babbar for his Web Dev Course.
-His Course made all this possible.
+1. I would like to thanks to ALX
 2. I also used "openweathermap" API for this project which is a free API and that helped me a lot for this project

 # Contact